ferdef/RectTiler/README.md

 ## Changelog:

+### 2021-11-28

+* Removed unneeded code
+* App shows shortcuts in Dialog.
+* Dialog allows you  to Exit the App

 ### 2021-11-27

 * App opens and allows the user to relocate any active window to the left or right side of its current display, ocuppying 2/3 of such screen.